Welcome to Montréal’s mighty Mount Royal

 Its importance at the heart of the city’s identity may explain why locals see Mount Royal as a bona fide mighty mountain, but factually, with its altitude of 764 feet above sea level, it’s more of a large hill.

 There’s a popular myth that Mount Royal is a dormant volcano: it’s not.
-But it was formed by volcanic stone as part of the Monteregian Hills some 125 million years ago.
+But it was formed by volcanic stone as part of the Monteregian Hills some 125 million years ago

-It was given its modern allure by landscaper Frederick Law Olmsted, of Central Park fame.
+It was given its modern look by landscaper Frederick Law Olmsted, of Central Park fame.
 The ambitious landscaping project was inaugurated in 1876 and gave the mountain its central walkway, known today as the Olmsted Trail, its sprawling mountain pasture, Beaver Lake, as well as its curated vegetation and rich network of trails, rest stops and viewpoints.

 Four seasons of sports and fun